-James A. Knecht of the Illinois Appellate Court, Fourth District.
+James A. Knecht of the Illinois Appellate Court.
 Ever since obtaining his Ph.D.

-and teaches pre-law courses in the Department of Political Science and advises the UL Law
+focusing on public law and judicial politics, he has been at UL teaching pre-law courses in the Department of Political Science, advising the UL Law

-Club.
-His legal expertise is in the area of constitutional civil rights and civil liberties,
+Club, and serving as UL's Pre-Law Advisor.
+His legal expertise is in constitutional law, especially civil rights and

-on state supreme courts have been published in the peer-reviewed political science journals Judicature,
+have been published in the peer-reviewed journals Judicature,

 Justice System Journal, Social Science Journal, and Journal of Political Science.

-His articles analyzing free speech and religious liberty have been published the the legal journals
+Articles by him analyzing free speech and religious liberty have been published in the the legal journals

 Journal of Law and Education, University of Memphis Law Review, and Southern Illinois

-published in several legal encyclopedias: Encyclopedia of American Law, Encyclopedia of
+Law Journal.
+His summaries of legal concepts and cases have appeared in several encyclopedias: Encyclopedia of American Law, Encyclopedia of

-Civil Liberties in America, Encyclopedia of the Constitution, and Encyclopedia of the
+Civil Liberties in America, Encyclopedia of the Constitution, Encyclopedia of the